bneukom/LCC.net/README.md

 The following sections describe the whole process from downloading the data to exporting them for further use.

 ## Download and Import Data
 The first step is downloading the data.
 For our purposes we used the Sentinel2 Satellite imagery which can be downloaded [here](https://scihub.copernicus.eu/dhus/#/home).
 Sentinel2 produces multispectral imagery from the whole earth which are free to use.
-Using multispectral bands (not only the visible spectrum) increases the classification accuracy drastically [1].
+Using multispectral bands (not only the visible spectrum) increases the classification accuracy drastically.
 Optionally the Sentinel2 can be postprocessed to remove artifacts from clouds or atmoshperic gasses as well as shadowing effects from the landscape using [Sen2Cor](http://step.esa.int/main/third-party-plugins-2/sen2cor/) (note that this requires a Python Anaconda installation).

 We also use a heightmap as a feature for the classifaction process.
-This has been shown to increase classifcation results especially for mountainous regions [2].
+This has been shown to increase classifcation results especially for mountainous regions [1].
 The heightmap can also be exported during a later step used for the visualization.
 The data we used here is the Global Digital Elevation Model (GDEM) which can be downloaded [here](https://gdex.cr.usgs.gov/gdex/).

 After downloading you should have several Sentinel2 bands (for example S2A_OPER_MSI_L1C_TL_SGS_20160823T173537_A006111_T32TLS_B\*) in JP2 format as well as well as GeoTIFF heightmap.
 Theses layers can be added using the "Add Layer" button dialog which should look like this: